-If the user wants to select a different audio input than what the video buss normally dictates, the router allows for a breakaway function to take place.
-To initiate a breakaway function, the first step is to select the desired input for the Video buss as described in section 3.2.1.
+The occasion may arise where one wants to select a different audio input than what the video bus normally dictates.
+This is a breakaway function and the router allows for this mode.
+To initiate a breakaway function the first step is to select the desired input for the Video bus as described in section 3.2.1.
 Then press the BREAKAWAY key to enter the breakaway selection mode.
-The BREAKAWAY key will blink to indicate that the breakaway mode has been entered.
-At the same time all of the audio buss keys for that breakaway group will light up along with the current selected input key.
-To break away audio Bus 1B press the Audio 1B key.
-The Audio 1B key will blink to indicate the specific breakaway buss.
-Press the key for the desired input selection for the audio 1B buss.
-The selected input key will also blink indicating that it will be selected for audio buss 1B when the breakaway is completed.
-The other input key that is still lit represents the buss selection for the V1 buss and the 1A audio buss that have not changed.
+The BREAKAWAY key will blink to indicate that breakaway mode has been entered.
+At the same time all of the audio bus keys for that breakaway group will light along with the current selected input key.
+To break away audio Bus 1B press that key.
+The Audio 1B key will blink to indicate the specific breakaway bus.
+Press the key for the desired input selection for the audio 1B bus.
+The selected input key will also blink indicating that it will be selected for audio bus 1B when the breakaway is complete.
+The other input key that is still lit represents the bus selection for the V1 bus and the 1A audio bus that have not changed.
 The breakaway is now set up.
 To complete the breakaway, press the BREAKAWAY key again.
-The BREAKAWAY key and the two input keys will light up on the panel.
+The panel will now show the BREAKAWAY key lit and two input keys will also be lit.

-To identify which input belongs to which buss, press the button for the buss in question.
-Only the input button and the button for that buss will light up and all other keys will be temporally extinguished.
+To understand which inputs belong to which bus, press the button for the bus in question.
+Only the input button and the button for that bus will illuminate, all other keys will be temporally extinguished.
 During that short interval the display will show the input label for that input key.

 To cancel the breakaway simply press the next input selection.
-At this time all the busses in that AFV group will track to that input selection.
+At this time all the buses in that AFV group will track to that input selection.

-It is also possible when in breakaway mode to select breakaways for all the Audio busses that are assigned to follow the video.
+It is also possible when in breakaway mode to select breakaways for all the Audio buses that are assigned to follow the video.
 It is also possible for the breakaway to work on the video bus.
-This allows for a salvo switch where all audio and video busses are switched to different inputs.
+This allows for a salvo switch where all audio and video buses are switched to different inputs.